Learn more and apply to this program

 Courses are taken on a block schedule (one course at a time).
 All students will take the following courses, completing 17 Augsburg University credits during the semester:

 - Spanish – up to 12 course choices available from beginning to advanced

 - Latin American Liberation Theologies and Social Change (Religion 336)

 - Citizen Participation with a Globalized Economy (Political Science 310)

 - In the Aftermath of War: History, Memory and Transitional Justice in Central America (History/Women, Gender, Sexuality Studies 355)

-The final portion of the semester takes place In Costa Rica, students’ center of operation is the Latin American Biblical University, which serves as a space for classes and as a residence hall before moving in with families for the remainder of the semester.
-Students will stay with local families in the Cedros de Montes de Oca, a diverse middle class neighborhood, located just outside the capital city of San José.
+The final portion of the semester takes place In Costa Rica.
+The center of operation is the Latin American Biblical University, which serves as a space for classes and as a residence hall before moving in with families for the remainder of the semester.
+Students will stay with local families in the Cedros de Montes de Oca, a diverse middle-class neighborhood, located just outside the capital city of San José.
 You will go on excursions and field visits to self-sustaining eco-community, rural areas, and meet with immigrants, Afro-Caribbean Costa Ricans, artists, activists, and more!

 For More Information